niyogilab/scripts/jeff/tnseq-growth-curves/README.md

 Takes a table of OD750 measurements and a table of treatment colors, and plots growth curves.
 Takes dilutions into account to add up total generations grown, which is useful for TnSeq experiments.
+Dots and error bars are mean +/- one standard deviation.

 The example should work like this: